Materials & Production

 Quality and Longevity

 Our designs are timeless and made to be durable and wearable from one season to the other.
 We provide advice when the metal tarnishes and we offer repairs when your piece shows any defect other than wear and tear.
 All the pieces are made in silver or gold and these materials can be melted to be made as another piece or recycled.

-We aim to use traceable gemstones and we are in constant communication with our suppliers to make sure we use the best quality and the most sustainable option.
+We only use sustainably grown dimoands or traceable and responsibly sourced gemstones and we are in constant communication with our suppliers to make sure we use the best quality and the most ethical option.

 Made in the UK